$ aws sts get-caller-identity

 For more information about setting up accounts and ROSA clusters using AWS STS, see Understanding the ROSA with STS deployment workflow

-For documentation on upgrading your cluster, see Upgrading ROSA clusters
+For more information about upgrading your cluster, see Upgrading ROSA Classic clusters